notimewaste/blog/about/index.md

 ###Passion
 * Writing **humour** and StandBy Comedy.
-* Open source fan and contributor to testing projects.
+* Open source fan and contributor to testing projects
 * Author at <a href="https://chandler.ai">chandler</a>